ReavenH/ReavenH.github.io/index.md

   - I have become an IEEE Member in 2022!
   - I also love mobile vehicles (including autonomous cars, UAVs, robots).
 [Misc of My UAV Experience](./MyUAVExperience.html).
 - Appreciating tasty cuisines, I am actually a connoisseur of tasting, but a layman when I have to cook, lol.
 - Cars.
-I am an "old" observer of the car market, and I like both motors and cars.
+I am an "old" observer of the car market, and I like appreciating the design of both motors and cars.